frimane/SolarClusGnr/README.md

 ## Installation

-Users are invited to install the development version of `SolarClusGnr`:
+Users can install the development version of `SolarClusGnr`:

-This can be done with either the [remotes](https://install-github.me/r-lib/remotes) package:
+with either the [remotes](https://install-github.me/r-lib/remotes) package:

 ```
 remotes::install_github("frimane/SolarClusGnr")